 Written in the English language; and

-Contain a Statement of Accuracy: All information submitted is required to be true, accurate, and complete, signed under penalty of perjury by individual(s) with the authority to certify that the regulated party complies with applicable requirements of this section.
+Contain a Statement of Accuracy: All information submitted is required to be true, accurate, and complete, signed under penalty of perjury by the Responsible Official or Designated Official to certify that the regulated party complies with applicable requirements of this section.

 All documentation and reports required to be submitted under this ZE Forklift Regulation shall be submitted electronically via a CARB reporting system implemented to assist with document submittals of this Regulation or by email to zeforklifts@arb.ca.gov.